tkellen/js-matchdep/README.md

 Default: `path.resolve(process.cwd(),'package.json')`

 If config is a string, matchdep will attempt to require it.
 If it is an object, it will be used directly.

----
-Copyright (c) 2012 Tyler Kellen.
-See LICENSE for further details.